Can Frontier Group Holdings Inc. (ULCC) Remain Competitive?

 JP Morgan gave a rating of “Overweight” to ULCC, setting the target price at $22 in the report published on October 01st of the previous year.

-During the last 5 trading sessions, ULCC fell by -2.98%, which changed the moving average for the period of 200-days by -33.61% in comparison to the 20-day moving average, which settled at $9.51.
-In addition, Frontier Group Holdings Inc. saw -23.14% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ULCC rose by +1.12%, which changed the moving average for the period of 200-days by -39.51% in comparison to the 20-day moving average, which settled at $9.72.
+In addition, Frontier Group Holdings Inc. saw -26.90% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading